nuthanc/juju_deployment/README.md

 * Compose 2 VMs under Pod created in the above step, select default pool and Tag them juju and neutron VM
 * Add machines in MAAS webUI and tag them appropriately
   * While adding give BMC IP and MAC for Power configuration
+  * Configure the control data interface(192.168.40.0/24) in controller, compute and neutron to auto-assign or static assign ip

 ### Bootstrap the JUJU controller